VLiance/Cwc/README.md

 `|` : Allows you to send commands simultaneously in multi-process.
 The output is guaranteed to be in the same order, so it's always the same result that is displayed

-`>`: To make sequences, when it's necessary to wait for previous orders
+`>`: To make sequences, when it's necessary to wait for previous commands completeness

 So we can do something like **"buildObj `|` buildObj `>` Link"**